decentraland/adr/docs/ADR-44-signed-fetch.md

 ### Alt 2

-Use [`decentraland-crypto`](https://github.com/decentraland/decentraland-crypto) as intermediate to sign each request
+Use [`decentraland-crypto`](https://github.com/decentraland/decentraland-crypto) as intermediary to sign each request

 #### Pros